– Climate

 Sea is giving the city something which makes it calmer, and all the beautiful yachts in the port are giving a bit of luxury and adventure to it!
 After the whole day of walking and researching Barcelona’s rich history, there is no better way to finish it, then by chilling on its nice sandy beach.

 # – Some useful info

 * Public transport – Barcelona has a great metro system.
 It’s cheap, effective, fast and easy to navigate.
 Definitely one of the best metro’s I ever seen!

 * Comparing to another European cities (especially Western Europe) Barcelona is quite cheap.

 * Barcelona is quite famous for its sweets!
 I wasn’t aware of it before visiting, but during our tour around the historical part of the city, our guide took us to some sweets tasting.
-So, take a look in the local bakeries and stores with sweets and get yourself some nice eatable (my favorite) souvenirs!
+So, take a look at the local bakeries and stores with sweets and get yourself some nice edible (my favourite) souvenirs!